JdanielGA/crud_app/README.md

 ## Project Structure
 The project contains the following files and folders:

-- `app/`: Main application folder.
+- `app/`: Main application folder. *at this moment is empty
 - `documents/`: Folder for storing client records in a CSV file.
    - `Registers.csv`: CSV file for storing client information.
 - `test/`: Folder for testing code and testing-related files.
    - `__pycache__/`: Compiled Python files (automatically generated).
    - `create_new_client.py`: Test code for creating a new client.
    - `registers.py`: Module containing functions to read and search client records.
    - `seconds_screens.py`: Module containing functions for displaying secondary screens.
    - `testing_tools.py`: Module containing testing-related functions.
 - `Utils/`: Folder containing utility functions and modules.
   - `__pycache__/`: Compiled Python files (automatically generated).
   - `__init__.py`: Empty file indicating the folder is a Python package.